 Stepparents are adjusting to parenting children who they don’t have a history with or know very well.
 Children are navigating big feelings around their parents, stepparents, and siblings and adjusting to the continual change in their lives.
 Biological parents may feel threatened by having their children raised or influenced by a stepparent.
 Many times, understanding doesn’t come easy.
 The strong feelings and conflicts that naturally arise are a challenge for adults and particularly difficult for children.
 Recognizing that we cannot fully understand the experience of another, showing empathy for different perspectives is imperative.
 Pause.
 Take time to listen.
 Consider the perspective of others.

 Empathy and trying to understand one another have been important in our family.
 My husband’s listening ear and patience have been crucial in my adjustment to parenting.
-He and I both come from traditional families, so having empathy for our children’s experience helps us understand their feelings and viewpoint.
+He and I both come from traditional families, so having empathy for our children’s experiences helps us understand their feelings and viewpoint.

 Related Reading: "How to Talk to Someone with Empathy—and What to Avoid"